Search

 The foundation year course offers an introduction to your chosen subject and helps you develop the necessary skills for degree-level study.
 It aims to provide a thorough understanding of legal principles and best practice.
 With a focus on European, national and local contexts, this course explores the development of legislation and case law with core academic skills.

-After a grounding in first year, you will have the opportunity to specialise in a range of areas of crime, victimology, criminal justice, law and advocacy emphasising key transferable skills in preparation for graduate level employment in a global market.
+After a solid grounding of the subject matter in first year, you will have the opportunity to specialise in a range of areas of crime, victimology, criminal justice, law and advocacy emphasising key transferable skills in preparation for graduate level employment in a global market.

 You will have the opportunity to: